 The use of high voltage electricity is widespread and it tends to be present at readily accessible levels at construction and other industrial sites.
 High voltage lines are omnipresent overhead where contact with ladders and other large metallic objects can cause instant death.

 High voltage electrical lines are also present underground in the form of buried utility lines that may be accidentally dug up by heavy machinery (that consists mainly of metallic parts).
-Temporary electrical lines may also be strewn along the ground and throughout structures where they may make direct contact with the human body and cause devastating electrical burns and electrocution.
+Temporary electrical lines may also be strewn along the ground.
+Lines can be throughout structures where they may make direct contact with the human body and cause devastating electrical burns and electrocution.

-Some common causes of electrical injuries, burns, and electrocution include:
+Some common causes of electrical injuries, burns, and to be electrocuted include:

 - Damaged/Defective Power Tools, Appliances, & Devices